kimberlylin2014/ReactApp_MoviePopcorn/README.md

 https://youtu.be/IRodi1vQOl0

 ## Emphasis
+* Client-Side Routing with React-Router-Dom
 * Making asynchronous calls with Axios and access data with callbacks
 * Utilize Window.localStorage to store user's favorite movies
 * Using npm react-bootstrap to use Bootstrap Components
+* Sort movies by ratings
 * Fully responsive webpage
 * Fetch new data as users click on "load more"